EOSIO/eos/testnet.md

 Based on a handful of command line arguments the Launcher is able to compose per-node configuration files, distribute these files securely amongst the peer hosts, then start up the multiple instances of rsnd.

-Eosd instances started this way have their output logged in individual text files.
+Rsnd instances started this way have their output logged in individual text files.
 Finally the launcher application is also able to shut down some or all of the test network.

 ## Running the Launcher application